-Citroen Ami purchase and rental price
+Citroen Ami price and competition

-Citroen Ami design
+Citroen Ami design review

-Citroen Ami comfort & interior
+Citroen Ami comfort & interior review

 In terms of technology, there’s only a USB socket to charge a smartphone.
 The instrument cluster is a non-coloured LCD display that provides only vital information to the driver: speed, range and total mileage.